KingDuckZ/dindexer/README.md

 - Boost 1.53 or later
 - yaml-cpp 0.5.1 or later
 - libblkid (from util-linux/misc-utils) *optional, build with -DDINDEXER_WITH_MEDIA_AUTODETECT=Off if you don't have this*

+*Note:* Although the CMakeLists.txt will say minimum required version for PostgreSQL is 8.3, this program has only ever been tested with 9.4.
+8.3 is simply the threshold under which I'm sure the code will not work.
+If you want to try dindexer with a PostgreSQL version less than 9.4 you are welcome to do so, but please note I won't be able to make sure everything will work.
+Patches that address eventual issues are welcome.

 ###  Linux  ###